ShubertMunthali/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Scripts Description
-0-current_working_directory Displays the current working directory/folder.
+1. 0-current_working_directory script displays the current working directory/folder.
+2. 1-listit script displays all the contents of the current directory.